Naz Hillmon: National team career

 Hillmon represented the United States at the 2018 FIBA Under-18 Women's Americas Championship, where she averaged 10.3 points and 5.7 rebounds per game and shot 67 percent in 18.2 minutes per game, and won a gold medal.
 Hillmon represented the United States at the 2019 FIBA Under-19 Women's Basketball World Cup where she was team captain.
 She started all seven games of the 2019 tournament, averaging 7.4 points and a team-high 7.6 rebounds per game and won a gold medal.
 On June 6, 2021, Hillmon was named to team USA for the 2021 FIBA Women's AmeriCup.
 During the tournament, Hillmon recorded one double-double, and averaged 11.8 points, 7.8 rebounds and 1.5 assists in 21.5 minutes per game, to help lead USA to a gold medal.

 Personal life

 Hillmon's mother NaSheema Hillmon played college basketball at Vanderbilt and professionally for the Nashville Noise of the American Basketball League (ABL).
+Hillmon’s father Fred Baker played both basketball and football for Vanderbilt University.
 Hillmon is the niece of professional basketball player Jawad Williams.